Native American Languages

 tribe, and neither group is extinct.
 (Cooper may have been thinking of the Wappingers, who really had been destroyed as a distinct people

-by the time he wrote his book--the survivors were mostly absorbed into the Mahican tribe, where their descendents remain today.)
+by the time he wrote his book--the survivors were mostly absorbed into the Mahican tribe, where their descendents live today.)
 The

 similarity between their names is due to coincidence and European mispronunciation--"Mahican" comes from the word